vb-consulting/pdd-demo/PDD.Database/README.md

 - Unit Test: [/PDD.DatabaseTests/Reporting/ChartEmployeeCountsByYearUnitTests.cs](/PDD.DatabaseTests/Reporting/ChartEmployeeCountsByYearUnitTests.cs)

 <!-- comment on function "reporting"."chart_employee_counts_by_year"(integer) is @until-end-tag; -->
-Top 5 comapnies by number of employees for the last ten years.
+Top 5 companies by number of employees for the last ten years.
-Json object with only one series where labeles are last ten years names and values have data for number of employees for each year and label as company name.
+JSON object with only one series where labels are last ten years names and values have data for number of employees for each year and label as company name.
 - Returns JSON: `{labels: string[], series: {data: number[], label: string}[]}`

 <!-- end -->